egonSchiele/tarsec/docs/backtracking.md

 This parser will parse `"the robot ate the pie"`, but will fail to parse `"the robot ate the cake"`!

 The tarsec parser does some backtracking, so it would be able to parse `"the robot ate the cake"`.
 But it doesn't backtrack fully, due of performance. *Backtracking can make parsers run much slower.*

+Generally, you should try to avoid making your parser backtrack.
+You can do this by making sure:

+1. there is no overlap and
+2. the longest option comes first.

+In the example above, either of these parsers would have avoided backtracking: